Akshaya-Kamble/Bikesharing-with-Tableau/README.md

 ## Summary
 #### 1. Bike count for trip duration:
 ![](https://github.com/Akshaya-Kamble/Bikesharing-with-Tableau/blob/main/Reference_Images/Bike%20count%20for%20Trip%20duration.PNG)
+This bar graph shows multiple data and is filtered to show the top five start locations depending on the bikes rented out.The x axis has the time and the y axis has the count of bikes.Each start station is represented by color and the size of the bar represents how many bikes were rented at that location.The overall bar represents the tripduration.We can conclude that more number of bikes are rented for a tripduaration of six and seven hours at all the five top start locations.
 [link to Tableau visualization](https://public.tableau.com/profile/akshaya1961#!/vizhome/Usertripsbygenderweekday2/Bikecountfortripduration?publish=yes)

 #### 2. Bike rental by days: